 The condensed steam has to be pumped from the condenser and a part of it goes to the cooling tower as make up water and the other part is disposed of to reinjection wells.
 Because of the low pH of the condensate going to the cooling tower, soda ash is added for control.
-The cooling towers can deposit sulphur compounds and various bacteria thrive which periodically have to be removed from the water distribution nozzles.
+The cooling towers can deposit sulphur compounds and various bacteria thrive which periodically have to be removed by water jetting or brushes from the water distribution nozzles.
 Controlling the pH in the range 4.5-5.5 and adding biocide are the countermeasures employed.
-Cleaning sulphur deposits and bacteria colonies is required at regular intervals by high pressure washing and using wet "vacuum cleaners" to suck up the loosened material.
+Cleaning sulphur deposits and bacteria colonies is required at regular intervals by high pressure washing and using wet "vacuum cleaners" to suck up the loosened material in the concrete sump under the cooling tower.